th2-net/th2-docs/content/common/cookbook/config-api.md

 ---
 title: Generate configs for th2-infra
-weight: 0
+weight: 20
 read_before:
   - title:  Query String
     href: https://en.wikipedia.org/wiki/Query_string
     icon: mdi-wikipedia
-hide: true
+hide: false
 ---

 The following page contains information about working with API routes in order to get templates for th2 configuration files.
-In order to better understand basic principles with working with API routes, we recommend reading about [query strings](https://en.wikipedia.org/wiki/Query_string).
+In order to better understand basic principles of working with API routes, we recommend to read about [query strings](https://en.wikipedia.org/wiki/Query_string).

 <!--more-->